Pertti Salolainen: Honors

 In the 2017 Special Honours, Queen Elizabeth II awarded Salolainen as Honorary Commander of the Order of the British Empire (CBE).

-Allegation of anti-Semitism
+Allegation of antisemitism

-In 2012, Salolainen said on a television program that the United States cannot take a neutral stance on the Israeli–Palestinian conflict due to the influence of the American Jews.
-The Simon Wiesenthal Center demanded him to be removed from office because of this comment.
-According to the Center, Salolainen reiterated "an anti-Semitic story about Jewish secret societies.
-Salolainen denied that his comment was anti-Semitic.
+In 2012, Salolainen said on a television program that the United States cannot take a neutral stance on the Israeli–Palestinian conflict due to the outsized influence of American Jews in domestic media and finance.
+The Simon Wiesenthal Center demanded Salolainen's removal from office, arguing Salolainen had echoed an antisemitic trope.
+Salolainen denied that his comment was antisemitic.